The Pentacon Six System

 All these lenses are reported to have had a “click-stopped diaphragm (not pre-set)” – Gillespie, 1975.

 This data is based on published sources.
-I do not have any of these lenses.
+I do not have any Astro lenses.

 To go on to the next section, click below.